Welcome to Japan

 Nikko is located inland north of Tokyo and enshrines the glories of the Edo period between 1600 and 1868.
 The tour will begin with a visit to the Toshogu Shrine, decorated with brilliant colours, lavish gold, silver and wooden carvings.
 We’ll also go to Lake Chuzenji, famed for its beautiful shoreline, especially during Spring when the trees erupt in colour.
 Here, we’ll find the Kegon Waterfall that drops from a towering 97 metre height, becoming one of Japan’s most photographed sites.

 Please note the tour to Nikko is a public tour.
+The journey from Tokyo is approximately 2 hours each way.

 Breakfast included.
 Overnight in Tokyo.